djosborne/calico-containers/docs/mesos/DockerizedDeployment.md

 > You are viewing the calico-containers documentation for release **release**.
 <!--- end of master only -->

-# Deploying a Dockerized Mesos Cluster with Calico.
+# Manually Deploying a Dockerized Mesos Cluster with Calico.

-In these instructions, we will run all cluster services as [Docker][docker] containers.
+In these instructions, we will run a Mesos Cluster where all cluster services run as [Docker][docker] containers.
 This speeds deployment and will prevent pesky issues like incompatible dependencies.
-The services we will need are
+The services we will need are:

  * Zookeeper
  * etcd